tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 }
 ```

-You mostly need to focus on `public` classes, since these are the classes that will be used by your audience.
+You mostly need to focus on `public` classes, since these are the classes that will be used by external developers.
 The `public` classes are the API of the library.

 {% include random_ad2.html %}